everythings-gonna-be-alright/phpScope/README.md

 # PHPScope

 [![Stand With Ukraine](https://raw.githubusercontent.com/vshymanskyy/StandWithUkraine/main/banner2-direct.svg)](https://vshymanskyy.github.io/StandWithUkraine/)

-PHPScope is a PHP profiling tool that integrates with Pyroscope to provide continuous profiling for PHP applications.
-It captures PHP-FPM and PHP CLI processes performance data and sends it to a Pyroscope server for visualization and analysis.
+PHPScope is a PHP profiling tool based on [phpspy](https://github.com/adsr/phpspy) that integrates with Pyroscope to provide continuous profiling for PHP applications.
+It captures trought [phpspy](https://github.com/adsr/phpspy) PHP-FPM and PHP CLI processes performance data and sends it to a Pyroscope server for visualization and analysis.

 ## Features